 - Players will need to use 1 candy cane as a hook.
 With the candy cane in their mouth – curved section at the bottom…

-- With hands behind their backs – They will have to pick up as many candy canes as they can and transfer them to a given area in 1 minute!
+- With hands behind their backs, they will have to pick up as many candy canes as possible and transfer them to a given area in 1 minute!

 - The team with the most transferred candy canes wins.
 Honestly, it might just be one!

-Here’s our UPDATED VERSION FOR A LESS FRUSTRATING GAME –
+Here’s our UPDATED VERSION FOR A LESS FRUSTRATING GAME for younger players –

 This version – Level 1 or 2 (easily enjoyable for kids)